Ali-Sheroz/PLGA-EE-Generalization/README.md

 .venv/Scripts/python.exe -m jupyter nbconvert --to notebook --execute --inplace notebooks/01_data_audit.ipynb notebooks/02_preprocessing.ipynb notebooks/03_exploratory_analysis.ipynb notebooks/04_model_training.ipynb notebooks/05_explainability_and_errors.ipynb
 ```

-## Integrity commitments
+## Research Integrity
-No fabricated values, no synthetic formulations, no minority-class oversampling, no silent data edits.
-Raw data is verified by SHA256 and never modified.
-Correlations are reported as associations, not causation.
-Generalisation claims are scoped to the dataset's constrained chemical space.
+No values or formulations were fabricated or synthetically generated.
+No oversampling was applied, and data modifications are documented throughout the workflow.
+Original source files were retained unchanged and verified using SHA256 checksums.
+Correlations are interpreted as associations rather than evidence of causation, and conclusions about generalization are restricted to the chemical and formulation space represented in the available dataset.

 ## License
-Code: for academic evaluation.
-Dataset: CC BY 4.0 (attribute Goren et al. 2025 as above).
+The source dataset is distributed under CC BY 4.0 and should be attributed to Goren et al. (2025) using the citation provided above.
+No separate software license is currently granted for the project code; all rights to the code are reserved unless otherwise stated.

+I prefer **“Research Integrity”** over “Integrity commitments” because it sounds more natural in an academic repository.

+The overall ending order is also correct:

+**Reproducibility → Research Integrity → License**

+If you later decide to make the code reusable, we can replace the last paragraph with a proper MIT or BSD license statement.